 The name Telangana is believed to have been derived from Telugu, the language that's widely spoken in the state.
 The rest of the former Hyderabad State consisted of a Marathi-speaking community, thus, giving Telengana its distinction.

-Since Telangana has a population that follows various Indian traditions and also from other countries like the Persian influence, the state enjoys a varied culture and thus, it is rich on this front.
-Some of the major festivals of North India are celebrated here, although Telangana is a Southern state of India.
-Poets and artists such as Pothana (who translated Sri Bhagavatham to Telugu) also make the state famous and unique.
+Since Telangana has a population that follows various Indian traditions and has been influenced by countries like Persia, the state enjoys a varied culture and thus, it is rich on this front.
+Some of the major festivals of North India are celebrated here, although Telangana is a aouthern state of India.
+Poets and artists, such as Pothana (who translated Sri Bhagavatham to Telugu), also make the state famous and unique.

 Some of the regional festivals of Telangana include Bonalu, Bathukamma and Sammakka Saralamma Jatara.
 The other popular celebrations include Dussehra, Ganesh Chaturthi and Ugadi.

-Two types of cuisine are popular in Telangana – the Telugu cuisine and the Hyderabadi cuisine.
-While Telugu cuisine is a South Indian cuisine that's known for being spicy, the Hyderabadi cuisine is a blend of Telugu and other dishes such as Arab, Turkish and Mughlai.
+Two types of cuisines are popular in Telangana – the Telugu cuisine and the Hyderabadi cuisine.
+While Telugu cuisine is a South Indian cuisine that's known for being spicy, the Hyderabadi cuisine is a blend of Telugu and other dishes, such as Arab, Turkish and Mughlai.
 Hyderabadi dum biriyani is one of the delicacies the state is famous for.

 Telangana is one of the most frequented tourist places in South India.
 The Charminar in Hyderabad, the Papi Hills and the Kuntala Waterfalls are among the list of attractions in Telangana.
 There are many temples in the state, some of which are the Bhadrachalam Temple, Thousand Pillar Temple and Sri Raja Rajeshwara Swami Temple.